 AOA Accreditation: Emergency Medicine Practice is eligible for up to 48 American Osteopathic Association Category 2-A or 2-B credit hours per year.

-Specialty CME: Included as part of the 4 credits, this CME activity is eligible for 4 Trauma CME credits and 4 Stroke CME credits, subject to your state and institutional approval.
+Specialty CME: Included as part of the 4 credits, this CME activity is eligible for 4 Stroke CME, 4 Trauma CME, and 1 Pharmacology CME credits, subject to your state and institutional approval.

 Needs Assessment: The need for this educational activity was determined by a survey of medical staff, including the editorial board of this publication; review of morbidity and mortality data from the CDC, AHA, NCHS, and ACEP; and evaluation of prior activities for emergency physicians.